I create large-scale sculptures and paintings that portray a sense of joy, harmony, and empowerment for corporate and residential settings worldwide.

 After a number of years immersed in learning, I knew it was time to get real, to begin turning away from a world in which I had been successful, and give voice to my true nature.
 So, fifteen years ago, I went back full-time to my first love, my true voice.

 My visual language allows me to go where words can’t in expressing the joy and the tranquility at my core.
-And, so, my daily struggle with the canvas before me is to get out of my head, to set thoughts and words aside and stream feelings directly.
+And, so, my daily struggle with the canvas, or lump of clay, before me is to get out of my head, to set thoughts and words aside and stream feelings directly.
 I use many tools beyond brushes... leaves, branches, mops, plastic, knives, wire, and most often, my hands.
 I still love to experiment and get dirty!

 The process is like a piece of music, or a walk in the woods, it's a feeling of excitement, empowerment, and tranquility all mashed together.
 If I can maintain my focus, stay out of my head long enough, the resulting image is fresh, alive, evocative and fun.